freego/eu_cookies/README.md

 # EuCookies

-A complete Rails solution to the European Cookie Law issue.
+A Rails solution to the European Cookie Law issue.

-## Supported languages

-English, German, Spanish, French, Croatian, Italian, Slovenian, Dutch, Estonian, Norwegian, Russian and Swedish.
+This will add a dismissable "cookies bar" and a `/cookies-policy` page with the long cookies policy text.

 ## Installation